 Anyway, long story long, BBQ Whisky Beer did indeed win.

-Then three years on I was on, soon to be extinct, social networking site ‘Twitter ‘ and saw that BBQ Whisky Beer were now in a pub in Kingston.
+Then three years later I was on social networking site ‘Twitter ‘ and saw that BBQ Whisky Beer were now in a pub in Kingston.

 I gathered my things and jumped on a bus.

 “Driver, take me to the ribs!”

 “MOVE THE FUCKING BUS!”
 Shouted an elderly lady from one of the priority seats.

 And with that we were on our way.

 I ordered a large beef rib, Mac and cheese, and some fries.

 The Mac and cheese was rich and garlicky, the fries were fryey…and the beef rib was sent to earth by baby Jesus himself.

 Who knew cows had ribs?
 Who knew those ribs had delicious meat on them?